“Sometimes you have to accept the fact that certain things will never go back to how they used to be.”

 It was then, that I ran across this quote, “Sometimes you have to accept the fact that certain things will never go back to how they used to be.”
 While, I don’t know who to credit for it, it spoke to me and got me thinking…

-Only…as this occurred, in the back of my heart, a little glimmer of hope shined through and said, “it may never be the same again…but maybe different can be as good and in time, while still very different, that good can become your new great.”
+In the far recesses of my heart, a little glimmer of hope shined through and said, “it may never be the same again…but maybe different can be as good and in time, while still different, that good can become your new great.”

 I hope as life changes and you find yourself in a place where you realize certain things will never go back to how they used to be, you too will be able to move forward with hope and acceptance in your heart for your very own beautiful and exciting unknown!